-To reduce the cost of high-speed internet for low-income households, the government create the Affordable Connectivity Program (ACP) which provides eligible households with $30 per month off their internet bills.
-20 leading internet providers commit to offering high-speed internet plans for eligible households for no more than $30 per month, therefore, if you’re eligible for ACP, you can get internet from the government for free.
+To reduce the cost of high-speed internet for low-income households, the government created the Affordable Connectivity Program (ACP), which provides eligible households with $30 per month off their internet bills.
+20 leading internet providers committed to offering high-speed internet plans for eligible households for no more than $30 per month.
+Therefore, if you’re eligible for ACP, you can get internet from the government for free.

 Do I qualify for free internet from the government?

 To get free government internet, you have to meet any one of the three qualifications.

 - Your income is at or below 200% of the Federal Poverty Guidelines.

 - You or anyone in your household already meet the qualification of a participating internet service provider’s existing low-income internet program.